 If you don’t look after your pipes properly, then your pipes won’t look after you.
 If your pipes freeze in the cold weather they could burst and flood your home.
 This can be prevented by insulating your pipes so that they don’t get cold enough to freeze up.
 You should also locate where the main water tap is in your house, so if by chance your pipes do burst, you at least know where to turn the water off.

-Path and driveway cracks
+get the Path and driveway cracks mended

 If you already have small cracks appearing in your driveway, it’s worth filling them in now.
 When the cold weather hits, the frost and snow will expand and shrink the tarmac, which means that by the end of winter the once small cracks have now become serious problems.

-Check the Chimneys
+Check the chimneys

 You should have your chimney checked at least once a year if you have a coal fire, and always have a chimney swept if it has been unused for some time.
 You still need to have your chimney swept if you have a gas fire, as an obstruction in your chimney could cause harmful carbon monoxide to be trapped and re-enter your home.
 Having your chimney swept can cost around £40.